Red Rock Dreaming

 I relaxed for a while and then headed to the evening Sound Bath.
 I took a spot on a mat and our instructor told us about Himalayan Singing Bowls and then began creating beautiful vibrational sounds.
 As I lay on my mat, I felt vibrations through my body and began to meditate.
 After class, I swam a few more laps in the pool and fell into bed to sleep soundly.

 In the morning, it was time to begin my long journey home.
-I felt relaxed, refreshed and inspired after a week among the red rocks.
+I felt relaxed, refreshed and inspired after a week among the red rocks, proof that this wellness travel journey provided the calm I was seeking.
 I was ready to go home and spend more nights, with intention, under the stars, spend a little more time off-screen, make infused water, and learn more about Himalayan singing bowls.
 And hopefully spot a few more shooting stars.